What Is Tallie?

-Tallie is the accounting industry’s preferred expense report software solution and it has changed a lot lately.
+Tallie is the accounting industry’s preferred expense report software solution.
 In mid-2017 the investment firm K1 invested over $125 million to form the largest independent expense management software company.
 The company merger brought together expense management software leaders Certify, Nexonia, ExpenseWatch, and Tallie.

-Where Bill.com is accounts payable, Tallie manages employee credit cards and employee expense reimbursement.
-So if you pay for something out of your pocket you could code it in Tallie, fill out your expense report, and then it would import into Sage Intacct.
+Where Bill.com is an account payable tool, Tallie manages employee credit cards and employee expense reimbursement.
+So if you pay for something out of your pocket you could code it in Tallie, fill out your expense report, and then it imports into Sage Intacct.

 Also, Tallie tracks mileage.
-It’s an excellent tool for accounting firms, lawyers and other types of businesses that charge by the mile.
+It’s an excellent tool for accounting firms, lawyers, and other types of businesses which charge by the mile.
 You can log that mileage in Tallie, and it creates your expense report reimbursement.

-What we have found is that more than half of our clients have found it’s easy to submit a receipt and write on the receipt what the expense was for and then send it into our department.
-We then know to reimburse them.
-We don’t have numerous companies right now with a client base that has a large employee expense reimbursement issue, and it’s not our focus.
-That’s why right now we don’t need to use it as much.
+Currently, we don’t have numerous companies with a client base that have a significant employee expense reimbursement issue, and it’s not our focus.
 However, some companies have colossal employee expense reimbursement, and it works well for them.